California State Route 140: Route description

 A ponderosa pine forest borders the highway on both sides as it passes through Midpines.
 As it approaches Briceburg, the roadway follows a steep, winding grade down to the Merced River valley.
 The highway then runs alongside the Merced River for about 20 mi to the Yosemite National Park entrance, after passing through El Portal.
 The upper stretch of the Merced River valley below the park, which the highway follows, is designated as Wild and Scenic River Area.
 The area separates Sierra National Forest (south) and Stanislaus National Forest (north).

-Inside Yosemite, state routes are federally maintained and are not included in the state route logs.
+Inside Yosemite, state routes are federally maintained and are not included in the state route logs, but the park may still sign these state routes at intersections.
 The highway continues into the park as El Portal Drive, following the Merced River to Yosemite Valley.
 The road intersects with Big Oak Flat Road, providing a connection to State Route 120.
 El Portal Drive then splits into a one way loop road to connect the rest of the valley, heading east as Southside Drive on the south side of the river and then looping back west as Northside Drive on the north side of the river.
 State Route 41/Wawona Road intersects with Southside Drive just east of the split.

 SR 140 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 140 is eligible to be included in the State Scenic Highway System; however, only the part of the road from Mariposa to El Portal is designated as a scenic highway.